forestryio/forestry.io/hugo/content/docs/editing/media-library.md

 To upload media files to the Media Library, navigate to the _Media Library_ page in Forestry, and follow these instructions:

-1. Click "+" placeholder thumbnail
+1. Click the "+" thumbnail
 2. Select a media file to upload from your local machine
 3. A loading spinner will be displayed while the media file uploads